akifkartal03/CSE331-Computer-Organization/HW4-MIPS 32bit Processor/README.md

-### Implemention of a different version of 32-bit MIPS processor with 14 instruction by using Altera Quartus II with Verilog.
+#### Implementation of a different version of 32-bit MIPS processor with 14 instruction by using Altera Quartus II with Verilog.
 ### Supported Instructions

 - lw